mzayikm/Database-project/README.md

-# Red Cross Database Project – CSC/BIF 375
+# Red Cross Database Project – CSC 375

 This project, developed by the "Dedicate Keys" team for the Lebanese American University, aims to design and implement a comprehensive relational database system for the Red Cross.
 The database supports the organization's vital activities, including managing donors, patients, volunteers, disaster events, training programs, medical supplies, and emergency requests.